No child tax credit payment on Friday - NewsBreak

 Manchin has supported some form of a work requirement for people receiving the payment, out of concern that automatic government aid could cause people to quit their jobs.
 Yet his primary objection, in a written statement last month, sidestepped that issue as he expressed concerns about inflation and that a one-year extension masked the true costs of a tax credit that could become permanent.

 “My Democratic colleagues in Washington are determined to dramatically reshape our society in a way that leaves our country even more vulnerable to the threats we face,” Manchin said.
-He added that he was worried about inflation and the size of the national debt.Tax refunds could be delayed in 2022.
-Here’s why
+He added that he was worried about inflation and the size of the national debt.Why you should wait to file taxes if you received child tax credits

 The Census Bureau surveyed the spending patterns of recipients during September and October.
 Nearly a third used the credit to pay for school expenses, while about 25% of families with young children spent it on child care.
 About 40% of recipients said they mostly relied on the money to pay off debt.